kadusim/chatbot/README.md

 * Create a new Agent on API.AI
 * On fulfillment enable and type your heroku URL (like this https://chatbotkadusim.herokuapp.com/webhook)

-+ Create a Intent [create_faq], action name “create”
+Create a Intent [create_faq], action name “create”
-+ Create a Intent [list_faq], action name “list”
+Create a Intent [list_faq], action name “list”
-+ Create a Intent [help], action name "help"
+Create a Intent [help], action name "help"
-+ Create a Intent [remove_from_faq], action name “remove”, PARAMETER NAME "id"
+Create a Intent [remove_from_faq], action name “remove”, PARAMETER NAME "id"
-+ Create a Intent [search], action name "search", PARAMETER NAME "query"
+Create a Intent [search], action name "search", PARAMETER NAME "query"
-+ Create a Intent [search_by_hashtag], action name "search_by_hashtag", PARAMETER NAME "query"
+Create a Intent [search_by_hashtag], action name "search_by_hashtag", PARAMETER NAME "query"

 * Now, build parameters for intent create_faq:

-+ Create a parameter name "question" with entity “@sys.any” and prompts “Type the question”
+Create a parameter name "question" with entity “@sys.any” and prompts “Type the question”
-+ Create a parameter name "answer" with entity “@sys.any” and prompts “Type the answer”
+Create a parameter name "answer" with entity “@sys.any” and prompts “Type the answer”
-+ Create a parameter name "hashtags" com a entity “@sys.any” e com o prompts “To which categories?”
+Create a parameter name "hashtags" com a entity “@sys.any” e com o prompts “To which categories?”
-+ Create a parameter name "question-original" without entity and type on value “$question.original”.
+Create a parameter name "question-original" without entity and type on value “$question.original”
-+ Create a parameter name "answer-original" without entity and type on value “$answer.original”.
+Create a parameter name "answer-original" without entity and type on value “$answer.original”
-+ Create a parameter name "hashtags-original" without entity and type on value “$hashtags.original”.
+Create a parameter name "hashtags-original" without entity and type on value “$hashtags.original”

 * For all Intents add on “Text Response” a message error and enable Webhook